JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 | International Equities | 9%                            | 15%                              |
 | Domestic Equities      | 20%                           | 28%                              |

-This allocation contrasts with typical public portfolio advice, which often overweights cash or bonds and underweights alternative investments (in this definition private equity is included in alternatives).
+This allocation contrasts with typical public portfolio advice, which often overweights cash or bonds and underweights alternative investments.

 > 📌 **Key Insight:** As net worth increases, investors tend to reduce their exposure to cash and fixed income while significantly increasing their allocation to private equity and alternatives.